 Aside from location, you have to consider what type of accommodation will fit your budget.
 The following table shows four types of accommodation in Japan and a comparison of average monthly expenses.

-Homestay is a program that let you stay and become a part of a Japanese family, your host.
+Homestay is a program that lets you stay and become a part of a Japanese family, your host.
 Generally, three meals are included, but that depends on the family you will stay with.

 Disadvantages: Limits your freedom as some require curfew.
 You also need to adjust to your host’s everyday life and if you cannot, it might create misunderstanding.